 Inspect the wear rings (42 and 44) for excessive wear or scoring.
-The wear ring (41) is secured in the seal plate by the set screw (53) and a press fit.
-If replacement is required, remove the set screw.
+The wear rings are secured in the seal plate by the set screws (53) and a press fit.
+If replacement is required, remove the set screws.
 Using a small bit, drill two holes through each of the wear rings horizontally, 180° apart.
 Use a chisel or other suitable tool to complete the cuts through the wear rings, and remove them.
 Use caution not to damage the pump casing or seal plate when removing the wear rings.